hlxsites/mammotome/docs/blocks/marker-quiz.md

 1. Each answer option has scores for different products
 2. User responses accumulate scores for each product
 3. The product with the highest total score is recommended

+## Contact Form Integration

+When a user completes the survey and is interested in the recommended product, they can proceed to a contact form.
+The block supports embedding Marketo forms for lead capture:

+### Setup

+1. Create a Marketo form with the necessary fields (FirstName, LastName, Email, Phone, Company, Comments/Message)
+2. Add the Marketo Form ID to the block configuration (see Block Configuration above)
+3. The form will automatically be embedded and handle submission

+### Form Submission Flow

+1. User completes the survey and clicks "Yes, I'm interested!"
+2. Marketo form is displayed with the contact information fields
+3. Upon submission:
+   - Form data is captured
+   - Quiz results and contact information are submitted to the backend
+   - User sees a thank you message
+   - Marketo can trigger follow-up workflows

+### Required Configuration

+The block requires a Marketo Form ID to be configured.
+If no form ID is provided, an error message will be displayed instead of the form.

 ## Default Survey